 Wat taqullah wa yu'al limukumullah means one must first have iman (faith) before taqwa (God-fearing).
 Without taqwa one will not be granted ilm asrar or the secret knowledge.
 Always keep your wudhu' (ablution) and recite salawat continuously especially salawat 'azamiyah.
 This particular salawat carries a lot of weight as it would take you to the presence of Rasulullah s.a.w.
 So do not be careless about how you spend your time.
 Prove your taqwa.
 Prove yourself with a credible faith.
 By having a pure faith, taqwa, and sincerity, Allah will grant you makrifah (gnosis).

-It is important that you avoid having negative impression about your Lord.
-Just because He contricts your provision or give you illness, you start having ill feelings about your fate.
+It is important that you avoid having a negative impression of your Lord.
+Just because He constricts your provision or give you illness, you start having ill feelings about your fate.
 If indeed you have makrifah you will not be restless, you will be calm and say Alhamdulillah regardless of your conditions.
-If you but know, He will in fact raise your maqam after each and every tests.
+If you but know, He will, in fact, raise your maqam after each and every test.
 If you behave in a positive manner based on your understanding of this branch of knowledge He will grant you more knowledge that is beyond your imagination.